The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 The AirTag 2 isn’t a card; it’s an 8mm disc you slip into a wallet sleeve or a card-slot holder.
 We include it because no card tracker matches its close-range search.
 Ultra Wideband Precision Finding turns your iPhone into a directional arrow, and that’s the difference between “the wallet is somewhere in this hotel room” and “the wallet is in that drawer.”

-When we tried it in a cluttered hotel room, the AirTag 2 pointed us to a wallet tucked behind a curtain within 40 seconds.
-The Find My network is the densest tracking network in the world, so in any US, European, or Japanese city the relay pings arrive within minutes.
-Tom’s Guide reports that Apple’s Find My network draws on “over a billion devices,” which is why an AirTag rarely goes dark in a populated area.
+In a cluttered hotel room, Ultra Wideband Precision Finding points an iPhone straight at a hidden wallet, down to the drawer rather than just the room.
+The Find My network is the densest tracking network in the world, so in any US, European, or Japanese city the relay pings tend to arrive quickly.
+It draws on the more than a billion active Apple devices in circulation, which is why an AirTag rarely goes dark in a populated area.

 Two travel caveats keep it out of the top spot.
 First, it’s iPhone-only for relay, so it loses reach in Android-dominant regions.
 Second, the disc shape adds a small bump to a slim wallet.
-Apple’s unwanted tracking guidance states that AirTag is “designed to discourage unwanted tracking,” and we confirmed an alert fired on a companion’s Android phone within hours of an AirTag riding in their bag, which is reassuring for shared-luggage trips.
+Apple’s unwanted tracking guidance states that AirTag is “designed to discourage unwanted tracking,” and an unknown AirTag traveling with an Android user triggers a tracker alert on their phone, which is reassuring for shared-luggage trips.

 § Review summary